Ewlfq/jpicture/README.md

 The only way we know, to not have that issue is to use other elements than IMG for example a DIV-element should get the job done as expected.
 As we have already mentioned this is only needed for Firefox.

-## What is new in version 0.5.0+
+## What is new in version 0.6.0+
- - support for CSS properties was dropped
+ - javascript only support
- - now we follow the unofficial jQuery standard and have only one parameter left
- - code base was reduced
- - less memory gets allocated too
- - removed the most hated js keyword in the world "delete"

 ## How to build your own version
 If you would like to build your own version of jPicture, the only thing you need to do is to follow the steps below.